 - Ensure tomorrow’s doctors have a solid understanding of addiction by reshaping how and what medical students learn about addiction

 - Support legislative efforts to establish and fund programs that address the tremendous unmet need for quality addiction treatment.

 Training today’s doctors

-Traditionally, primary care physicians have not been trained to understand addiction, treatment or recovery so they often missed the early warning signs of substance use disorder (SUD).
+Traditionally, primary care physicians have not been trained to understand addiction (much less addiction treatment for healthcare professionals), treatment or recovery so they often missed the early warning signs of substance use disorder (SUD).
 Like other chronic diseases, early intervention of a SUD can help mitigate more severe consequences and facilitate a quality continuum of care to make recovery manageable.
 To address this need, ASAM offers a Fundamentals course for doctors who are not currently trained in addiction medicine.

 The ASAM Fundamentals class teaches healthcare providers to identify their attitudes that promote or prevent therapeutic responses to patients with substance use disorders, understand the addicted brain, use screening tools to detect substance use in a patient and interpret a spectrum of results, learn motivational interviewing to enhance patients readiness to change risky behavior and offer interventions appropriate for specific substances and severity of use.

 The course is also designed to educate providers on how to conduct a biopsychosocial assessment to provide a diagnosis and match the patient to an appropriate level of care if substance use problems are detected.
 Likewise, providers learn how to prescribe pharmacotherapy appropriately for alcohol, tobacco, and opioid use disorders.
 A critical takeaway from the class is that patients and their families must be able to access information and referral to behavioral interventions including support groups and mutual aid groups that assist in the recovery process.